 Architecture

-botminter's architecture has two fundamental models: a profile-based generation model that produces team repos, and a two-layer runtime model that governs how agents operate.
+BotMinter's architecture has two fundamental models: a profile-based generation model that produces team repos, and a two-layer runtime model that governs how agents operate.

 Profile-based generation model